-The Board of Trustees must approve all Plan contracts in excess of five hundred (a) thousand dollars (\$500,000), including contracts with an initial cost of less than five hundred thousand dollars (\$500,000), but that may exceed five hundred thousand dollars (\$500,000) during the term of the contract.
+(a) The Board of Trustees must approve all Plan contracts in excess of five hundred thousand dollars (\$500,000), including contracts with an initial cost of less than five hundred thousand dollars (\$500,000), but that may exceed five hundred thousand dollars (\$500,000) during the term of the contract.

-(b)

-proposed statewide and agency term contracts for supplies, materials, printing, equipment, and contractual services that exceed one million dollars (\$1,000,000) authorized by subsection (d) of this section this Article to the Attorney General or the Attorney General's designee for review as provided in G.S.
-114-8.3; and (ii) include in all proposed contracts to be awarded by the Executive Administrator and Board of Trustees-Plan under this section a standard clause which provides that the State Auditor and internal auditors of the Plan may audit the records of the contractor during the term of the contract to verify accounts and data affecting fees and performance.
+(b) The Executive Administrator and Board of Trustees Plan shall: (i) submit all proposed statewide and agency term contracts for supplies, materials, printing, equipment, and contractual services that exceed one million dollars (\$1,000,000) authorized by subsection (d) of this section this Article to the Attorney General or the Attorney General's designee for review as provided in G.S.
+114-8.3; and (ii) include in all proposed contracts to be awarded by the Executive Administrator and Board of Trustees Plan under this section a standard clause which provides that the State Auditor and internal auditors of the Plan may audit the records of the contractor during the term of the contract to verify accounts and data affecting fees and performance.
 The Executive Administrator and Board of Trustees Plan shall not award a cost plus percentage of cost agreement or contract for any purpose.